thecaleblee/calebmastersng/README.md

 #### Source for ng.calebmasters.dev

 ### Site Details
 The site is split into three repos & built on three different tech stacks.
-This portion was built with Angular/SCSS, one portion is in React/Next.js - it's code can be found [here](https://github.com/thecaleblee/calebmastersnext), and the final in HTML/SCSS/JS & it's code can be found [here](https://github.com/thecaleblee/calebmasters).
+This portion was built with Angular/SCSS.
+The others were built with React/Next.js - it's code can be found [here](https://github.com/thecaleblee/calebmastersnext), and HTML/CSS/JS (later converted to SCSS because the novelty wore off) - it's code can be found [here](https://github.com/thecaleblee/calebmasters).

 ## Development
 To run the development server: